inspectorguidget/showMeYourSpoon/README.md

 ## Feature: one argument to load a Java file

 The app can take one argument: the path of a Java file to load.
-A current issue: the user has t oremoved the package declaration and the import statements as they are not supported yet.